Tips for Finding a Counselor or Therapist

 Some insurance plans do not cover all types of therapists.
 Check with your insurance company for details.

-If possible (or if you have questions), ask to speak with the therapist or counselor directly.
+- If possible (or if you have questions), ask to speak with the therapist or counselor directly.

-Be clear about the problem for which you want help.
+- Be clear about the problem for which you want help.

 Ask how many people he or she has worked with on this type of problem.

-Ask how long the counseling might take, so that you can picture how it will fit into your life.
+Then you can picture how it will fit into your life.

-Ask any other questions that would make you more comfortable with the idea of attending a session.
+- Ask any other questions that would make you more comfortable with the idea of attending a session.

 If you go to a therapist and don't like what happens, don't give up on the idea of counseling.
 Sometimes a different counselor will fit your personality better.
 Try again with someone new.